-Lublin is the ninth largest city in Poland and the second largest city of Lesser Poland.
-It is the capital and the center of Lublin Voivodeship with a population of 349,103.
+Lublin is the ninth-largest city in Poland and the biggest town in Eastern Poland.
+It is the capital and the center of Lublin Voivodeship with a population of 365,000 people.

 Picturesque and charming Old Town placed on the hill, with narrow streets and buildings from different epochs will impress you for a long time.